This is a Summary of PEF activity since 2018

 A great achievement was PEF’s first annual conference, the 2022 Progressive Economics Conference at Greenwich University with 80 speakers, 26 events and 500 delegates.

-The report by Jo Michell and Rob Jump on the black hole had 14000 page views on PEF’s website and 27000 twitter hits
+The report by Jo Michell and Rob Jump of November 2022 on the Dangerous Fiction of the black hole had 14000 page views on PEF’s website and 27000 twitter hits

 Influence on Policy